yasmeenasali/geco_mini_timing/event_timing_checks/event_timing_checks.md

 You can change `"H1"` to `"L1"` to generate the plots for LHO and LLO respectively.
 The plots are created in the working directory.
 You can also run `./duotone_delay.py -h` to see more information.

-## Checking the IRIG-B Timestamp for an event
+## Manually Checking the IRIG-B Timestamp for an event

 ### Dependencies